All Shepherd Rescue

 Where do you get your dogs from?

-Our dogs come from many states...we try to help dogs in local shelters in the metro area.
+Our dogs come from many states...we try to help dogs in local shelters in the metro area but we also try and focus on dogs most at risk in shelters .
 Most of our dogs come from shelters where they are slated for euthanasia if not adopted or rescued.
 A few of our dogs are from owners that can no longer care for their dogs.
-Some of our dogs are from as far away as Puerto Rico where we try and help the overburdened rescue workers as often as we can.
+There is an epidemic of unwanted dogs in shelters all over the US so that will remain our primary focus .

 What is the screening process for your dogs?